Smithay/book/src/client/sctk/image_viewer.md

 the requested dimensions, and the image.

 The `xdg_shell` global, used by `Window`, requires you to wait until you have received at least one `Configure` event before drawing your content.
-Commiting a buffer before you've received it will be considered as a protocol error by the server, which will cause it to kill your connection.
+Committing a buffer before you've received it will be considered as a protocol error by the server, which will cause it to kill your connection.

 Be careful about the pixel format, `image` provides you with the pixels in RGBA format, but the Wayland